 Metformin is an oral antidiabetic drug, especially used in Noninsulin dependent Diabetes Mellitus Patients who are obese because it doesn’t cause an increase in body weight.
-On another hand, body weight may be increased with insulin and sulphonylureas.
-It is excreted unchanged in the urine and its plasma half-life is 1.30-to 3 hours.
+On the other hand, body weight may be increased with insulin and sulphonylureas.
+It is excreted unchanged in the urine, and its plasma half-life is 1.30 to 3 hours.

 Clinical Uses:

-- It is the drug of choice in Noninsulin dependent diabetes mellitus patients.
+• It is the drug of choice in non-insulin-dependentnoninsulin diabetes mellitus patients.

 Dose Of Metformin:

-Usual recommended dose is 0.5 -To 2.55g daily in two to three divided doses after meals.
+The usual recommended dose is 0.5 -2.55g daily in two to three divided doses after meals.

 Metformin in Pregnancy: